OneBitAhead/cloudcompose/README.md

 Extending the platform with additional software is straightforward: new applications can be integrated by providing lightweight JavaScript-based integration scripts, with examples included for guidance.

-> CloudCompose is currently in early beta (version 0.5.0).
+> CloudCompose is currently in its initial version (version 1.0).
 Feedback is welcome—whether it’s bug reports or feature suggestions—via the issues section of the project.

 ## Install